valefimoff11/fxservices2/docs/R.md

 Decorators:

-    Useful for Plugins for Framewrk Extensions
+    Useful for Plugins for Framework Extensions

 Other: